dreamcatchme/documentation-markdown/iri/how-to-guides/downloading-the-iri-on-linux.md

 ## Prerequisites

-To download the IRI on Linux, you must have root priviledges to run the SUDO command in the command line.
+To download the IRI on Linux, you must have root priviledges.

 ## Downloading the pre-built IRI Java file